 In order to enroll for this class, you must have earned a grade of C- or (preferably) above in MATH 130 or earned credit for the AB track of AP Calculus (or the equivalent).
-If you have not fulfilled this requirement then you must have permission from me to remain in this class.
+Many students who have taken calculus before and are confident with differentiation also succeed even without the aforementioned credits, but you must have permission from me to remain in this class.
 Throughout this semester, I will assume that you are fluent with the material from MATH 130.
-That is, I assume you understand how to use the notions of limit and derivative and are familiar with their applications and interpretations, and are familiar with l'Hôpital's Rule and basic antidifferentiation, as in Sections 4.7 and 4.8 of the text.
+That is, I assume you understand how to use the notions of limit and derivative and are familiar with their applications and interpretations, and are familiar with l'Hôpital's Rule and basic antidifferentiation, as in Sections 4.7 and 4.9 of the text.
 If you have any questions about whether or not this is the right place for you, please speak with me immediately.

 This course has two main goals.
 The first is to master certain content: to develop a proficiency in many techniques of integration and an understanding of what integration represents, to gain an understanding of the important link between differentiation and integration illuminated in the Fundamental Theorem of Calculus, and to introduce you to sequences and series and the power they give us to solve problems.
-The second goal is to increase your mathematical confidence and reasoning abilities by learning how to read a mathematics text carefully, how to discover concepts and pinpoint areas of confusion independently, and how to collaboratively work on and present challenging problems.
+The second goal is to increase your mathematical confidence and reasoning abilities by learning how to read a mathematics text carefully, how to discover concepts, ask questions and pinpoint areas of confusion independently, and how to collaboratively work on and present challenging problems.
 At least half of our class time will be spent in class discussion, group work and student presentation in order to achieve these goals.
 You will be expected to prepare for each class by reading the text and by working on exercises.
 Thus you should expect to spend at least seven hours per week on this course outside of class.